 Based on the collected inputs in section 3, the following observation can be made:

-Alt1 is supported by 3 companies (Apple, OPPO, ZTE).
-Alt2 is supported by 43 companies (Futurewei, Intel, Nokia)
+Alt1 is supported by 4 companies (Apple, OPPO, Xiaomi, ZTE).
+Alt2 is supported by 4 companies (Huawei, Futurewei, Intel, Nokia)

-The following compromise proposal has been proposed and supported by 4 companies (Futurewei, Intel, Interdigital, Qualcomm):
+The following compromise proposal has been proposed and supported by 6 companies (Futurewei, Intel, Interdigital, LG, Qualcomm, vivo):

 The timing offset between two TRPs at the UE side can be larger than 1 CP for FR2 and is smaller than 1 CP for FR1.